riceissa/issarice.com/wiki/math-334.md

 about interpersonal interactions, the progression of an individual's life, etc. enter my mind.

+---

+Another thing that just occurred to me: I rarely actually interacted with Morrow.
+Most of my interactions were with my classmates or the TA.
+In fact, the only time I remember talking to Morrow was when I went to pick up my two midterms (I missed both of the days when he handed them back).
+He showed another student and me how there are ladybugs that would come into his office(?) in the fall/winter, and also seemed surprised that I hadn't even picked up my first midterm before the second midterm (his office hours were at 8:30 so I never managed; this was right after lecture so more manageable).

+I guess it's not *too* surprising; I hardly interacted with my math 13X instructor either (the only interactions I remember: visiting during office hours because I wanted to enroll in the course, picking up exams, asking a few question during lecture).
+I guess the difference is that so far this year I haven't had to ask any questions in lecture...

 [^hs]: This is something I used to be able to do a lot in high school, but the quarter system at UW makes is difficult to keep in contact with the same people, especially for someone as passive as me.